Neylz/opti-mcfunction/docs/advanced.md

 _The more attentive and experienced readers will realize that checking if an entity is exposed to the sky is something trivial using `positioned over`.
 I added the line `execute as @e as @e as @e` at the end of the function just to make it heavy and be able to better demonstrate things ;)_

-### When do not use Load Balancing
+### When not to use Load Balancing

 You probably noticed that although we have applied load balancing correctly, our datapack has a much higher overhead since it needs to manage and execute commands based on groups.
 In this case, it was a good thing, as it made the datapack more efficient.
 But it may not always be so

-If you have applied load balancing correctly and the max ms of the graph is still greater than without it, then the overhead is significantly heavier than the operation and you should not apply this
+If you have applied load balancing correctly and the max ms of the graph is still greater than without it, then the overhead is significantly heavier than the operation and you should not apply this.
+In other words, do not use it if it does not bring a performance benefit.

 ### Conclusion

 We should use load balancing to distribute the weight of our commands by spreading them across ticks.

 Knowing this, keep in mind that this is not the only possible use of load balancing.
 You might want to spread your commands in another way, for example by modifying large areas of blocks separating them into small parts over several ticks.
-You might also want to have 2 shedules that execute every 2 ticks intercalated with each doing a completely different or intertwined function.
+You might also want to have 2 schedule s that execute every 2 ticks intercalated with each doing a completely different or intertwined function.
 The important thing is to distribute the weight of your commands between the tick to keep the graph apartment and avoid tick overload!

 # References and sources